madiathomas/MVCValidators/README.md

 Library is also downloadable as a Nuget package.

-To install it, simply run this nuget command on **Install-Package Recurso.BulkSMS**.
+To install it, simply run this command **Install-Package Recurso.BulkSMS** using Packager Manage Console.